moizaiqbal40-ops/-Roman-Urdu-Sentiment-Analysis/README.md

 # 🇵🇰 Roman Urdu Sentiment Analysis

-A sentiment classifier for **Roman Urdu** (Urdu written in Latin script — the way most Pakistanis actually text, tweet, and comment online).
+A sentiment classifier for **Roman Urdu** (Urdu written in Latin script — the way most Pakistanis actually text and comment online).
 Most sentiment analysis portfolios only use English datasets; this project targets a genuinely low-resource, under-served language setting.